Jzhyang1/Monomer/UML1.md

 note for SourceIndex "x and y will be the indices [0...), whereas row and col will be the positions [1...)"

+note for SourceContext "toString will be the string from the source; errorString will have the source title and be underlined"

+note for ErrorBlock "throws a SyntaxError with context printed along with msg"

 note for Node "getVariableKey will default to null. interpretVariable and compileMemory will default to error. compileMemory is the location of a variable while compileValue can also specify calculations, constant value or register location"

 note for StringBuilderNode "parts being built together will be stored in children"